oztourer/Leafpub-theme-wildgeese/README.md

 ## Versioning

-Postleaf is maintained under the [Semantic Versioning guidelines](http://semver.org/) and this plugin attempts to adhere to the same guidelines.
+Leafpub is maintained under the [Semantic Versioning guidelines](http://semver.org/) and this plugin attempts to adhere to the same guidelines.

 ## Developers